Sea Limited: Hypergrowth, Making Waves In Southeast Asia (NYSE:SE)

 On the e-commerce front, Shopee is a platform of choice for many sellers and buyers within the region, many of them long-tail, small business owners.
 It offers several value-added and seller support services that are important for these smaller businesses, including business management tools, advertising placement, integrated payment, logistics, fulfillment and customer service capabilities, making it a one-stop solution.
 New features are constantly added and enhanced.
 For example, as live-streaming catches on, a streaming tool for sellers to live-stream and sell their merchandise was added to the app.
 Making the platform easy and relevant for its sellers to run their business on Shopee has reaped rewards for the company as its seller base expands rapidly, in turn attracting more buyers.
 Apart from the broad range of products available for sale at competitive prices, buyers are also drawn to the Shopee app for its gamifications features (e.g. Shopee Games, Shopee Coins) and unique events (e.g. streaming of a popular K-pop music festival recently), which has enhanced user engagement and social activity.
 Platform traction has driven robust GMV and order growth over time, while average order values (AOVs) remain steady in the low to mid-teens range.
 Monetization opportunities are growing as Shopee broadens its range of seller services, and progressively introduces higher transaction commissions and fee-based programs.

 As for SeaMoney, the segment has also gained momentum, increasing total payment volume (TPV) and the number of quarterly paying users.
-Leveraging the broad user base of both Garena and Shopee, this is a highly synergistic part of the business that can grow organically and rapidly with little need for heavy user acquisition expenses, and a target consumer base that is mostly greenfield ie. potential users are not currently using an alternative digital payment system.
+Leveraging the broad user base of both Garena and Shopee, this is a highly synergistic part of the business that can grow organically and rapidly with little need for heavy user acquisition expenses, and a target consumer base that is mostly greenfield, i.e. potential users are not currently using an alternative digital payment system.
 Both Garena and Shopee users have been using the SeaMoney digital wallet to pay for their transactions.

 Impressive topline improves profitability but makes valuation pricey